handtracking-io/yoha/README.md

 ## Alternatives

-The most prominent hand tracking solution for the web is from <a target="blank" href="https://github.com/google/mediapipe">mediapipe</a>.
+The most prominent hand tracking solution for the web is from <a target="_blank" href="https://github.com/google/mediapipe">mediapipe</a>.
 It is a very general and performant solution that keeps evolving and supports a lot of different deployment methods.
 In terms of performance the solution from mediapipe is faster.
-There is <a target="blank" href="https://blog.tensorflow.org/2021/05/high-fidelity-pose-tracking-with-mediapipe-blazepose-and-tfjs.html">reason to believe</a>
+There is <a target="_blank" href="https://blog.tensorflow.org/2021/05/high-fidelity-pose-tracking-with-mediapipe-blazepose-and-tfjs.html">reason to believe</a>
-that this is due to mediapipe using a different and <a target="blank" href="https://github.com/google/mediapipe/issues/877#issuecomment-929615654">closed source</a> inference engine.
+that this is due to mediapipe using a different and <a target="_blank" href="https://github.com/google/mediapipe/issues/877#issuecomment-929615654">closed source</a> inference engine.

 ## About